-Huge explosion at Ohio metal factory injures at least 14
+Huge explosion at Ohio metal factory injures at least 14 amid shower of molten debris

 At least 14 people have been injured in an explosion at a metals plant in Ohio that sent molten metal and debris raining down on nearby buildings.

-According to Reuters, the blast at I Schumann & Co manufacturing plant in the city of Bedford, near Cleveland, created a towering pillar of smoke and brought fire engines racing from across the state.
+According to Reuters, the blast occurred around 2pm at the I Schumann & Co manufacturing plant in the city of Bedford, near Cleveland, creating a towering pillar of smoke that brought fire engines racing from across the state.

 Brian DiRocco, the fire chief for the nearby city of Oakwood, said most of the people hurt were “walking wounded” but that at least one was in critical condition.